iturdikulov/notes/ip address.md

 ---
-title: "IP address"
 date: 2022-12-29
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# IP address

 > An [[internet protocol|internet protocol]] address (IP address)
 > is a numerical label such as 192.0.2.1 that is connected to a computer network